 As the use of beacon technology grows, there will be more involvement with retail participation.
 Beacons are commonly used in retail to help navigate through large spaces or send notifications to let passersby know about coupons or sales at nearby businesses.
 It's an opportunity that would allow local businesses and transit agencies to form partnerships.
 They could provide special offers to commuters within a specific geo-location.
 A commuter using the transit agency's mobile payment app that physically comes into proximity with the retailer's Bluetooth broadcast might get a coupon notification or special offer alert on their device.

-Transit agencies using contactless payment systems with beacons can help reinvigorate interest in public transportation and help improve service.
+Transit agencies using contactless BLE payment technology with beacons can help reinvigorate interest in public transportation and help improve service.
 They can also serve as an important mode of communication with commuters.

 Beyond convenience and the commuter's journey, there's a lot a mobile payment system can do for you.
 Most people spend a few hours a day on their smartphones and mobile devices.
 Transit agencies can use their mobile payment systems to collect vital data that can be used to improve services and communicate with commuters in a fast, personalized way.